OrenOngil1/Linux-shell/README.txt

 * History commands:
   * hist - prints the last 20 commands by user
   * !! - re-executes the last non-history command (does nothing if none exists).
-  * !n - re-executes the n-th most recent non-history command (does nothing if not found).
+  * !n - re-executes the n-th most recent non-history command (does nothing if none exists).

 Push Log:
 * Initial Commit: